NOTE!! Keep TIPS of your handlebars out of door zones!

 1) Where is it safe to ride?

 Bike in the 'safe zone' (see diagram at left) -- relative to any vehicle's open door width -- that is, about 3 to 4 feet from stopped or parked vehicles on either side.
 Vehicles passing cyclists should also allow at least 3 feet clearance as well.
 Illegal though it be, heedless passengers also fling open doors and exit into the erstwhile "safe zone" or bike lane.
 Nonetheless, the 'safe zone' is generally your best bet.
-Make your habitual practice so you gravitate there even when your attention (unfortunately but inevitably) lags.
+Make it your habitual practice so you gravitate there even when your attention (unfortunately but inevitably) lags.
 Often the safe zone coincides with the left line of a "bike lane", but is no longer a "safe zone" as the "door/death zone" is now intruding because of double parked, partially parked or stopped vehicles, still-open doors, standing pedestrians, truck deliveries or buses blocking the corridor.

 Avoid the Door Zone aka ‘Death Zone.’
 Within the width of any fully opened door is the Door Zone.
 Once fully extended, or hit edge on, a door is a pop-out wall.
 Knick it, hit it with handlebars, front wheel or pedal and the contact or crash can be fatal due to direct impact, being thrown over the door, into a pole, tree, another vehicle or onto the street.
 A hit to the handlebar will likely cause loss of control, a crash with rider strewn into the path or under the wheels of on-coming traffic.
 Dodge a flung door and you may also lose control, fall and crash.
 Your swerve may put you into direct danger from on-coming traffic or cause you to lose control and crash as well.